 I think that’s gone, I think, the main part of the excitement with that was all about human contact and to physically be there at the concert.
 You know, this probably won’t happen again.
 If they do a worldwide concert, it’ll be streamed, and there will not be so much of a sense of occasion, you know, because don’t forget that the biggest thrill ever about the Live Aid was if you actually had a ticket and you were there.
 So okay, people around the world watched it on their TVs, but to be able to say “I was there”, you know, it was such a big thing.

-I interviewed Zucchero recently, and we talked about you and the duet Senza una Donna (Without a woman) you performed together in 1987, so I was wondering: what was it like for you to sing in Italian?
+I interviewed Zucchero recently, and we talked about the duet Senza una Donna (Without a woman) you two performed together in 1987, so I was wondering: what was it like for you to sing in Italian?

 Haha, well, there’s not much Italian in that record, but I did learn some Italian about 30 years ago.
 So when I sing the song live, I always do the first verse in English and the second verse in Italian… it’s a lot of fun to do that!
 Even though I’m singing in English, I’d say “non è così che puoi comprarmi baby” [there is no way that you can buy me, baby] ... it’s a little strange but I want to do it as a homage to Zucchero, you know!